taikoxyz/raiko/docs/README_Docker_and_RA.md

 This tutorial was created to assist you in setting up Raiko and its SGX dependencies using a Docker container.
 Configuring SGX can be complex without a detailed guide to walk you through each step.
 This tutorial strives to provide a comprehensive walkthrough, leaving no detail unaddressed.

+> **_NOTE:_** Currently, raiko v1.3.0 sometimes encounters OOM errors (Out of Memory).
+We recommend that you do NOT use 1.3.0 in  production as this can lead to losses.
+Please instead use 1.3.0-edmm ONLY if you have a SGX-2 enabled machine (i.e. pull the image with `docker pull us-docker.pkg.dev/evmchain/images/raiko:1.3.0-edmm` and proceed as normal).
+If you have bootstrapped and started using the 1.3.0 image, you will have to redo the process with the 1.3.0-edmm image if you wish to continue proving without error.

 ## Recommended Specs

 We recommended 4 cores and 8GB memory for running Raiko.
 8 cores and 16GB memory is ideal; the bare minimum is 2 cores and 4GB memory (tentative).